Rangisal/School_District_Analysis/README.md

 # Results
 ## How is the district summary affected?
+Because of academic dishonesty the scores from grade nine have been replaced with NaNs and the new summary is as follows.
+There is no significant difference comparing to the previous summary as noted below.

 ## How is the school summary affected?
 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?